mperezjigato/reportsweakly/week9v000.md

 ![](complexationinwater.png)

-The corresponding PDB file can be located in the geometryCIF_PDB_XSF_FASTA ("k-cl-sol.pdb").
+The corresponding PDB file can be located in the geometryCIF_PDB_XSF_FASTA ("k-cl-sol.pdb") repository.

 [^1]: